 Biodiversity is the sum of the different species and the diversity that occurs within a particular area, region, or on Earth.
-It is the entire array of life forms from the microbes up to the plants and animals and is found at all levels of biological organisation, from genetic diversity, species diversity, and ecosystem diversity.
+It is the entire array of life forms from the microbes to the plants and animals and is found at all levels of biological organisation.
 It is estimated by the Convention on Biological Diversity (CBD) that there exist around 8.7 million species on our planet, though not more than 1.5 million have been taxonomically described.

 Not only does biodiversity sustain ecosystem productivity and stability, but it also provides essential services such as food, medicine, and clean water.
 Biodiversity loss due to habitat destruction, pollution, and climate change is seriously threatening ecological balance and human health.

-Alpha diversity is a description of species richness and evenness in a specific habitat or ecosystem, alternatively referred to as within-community diversity.
-Alpha diversity quantifies how many species there are and how evenly individuals are distributed across those species.
+Alpha diversity is a description of species richness and evenness in a specific habitat or ecosystem.
+It quantifies how many species there are and how evenly individuals are distributed across those species.
 Alpha diversity is typically measured through the use of indices such as the Shannon Index and Simpson's Index.

 For example, a coral reef community is able to support more than 1,000 fish species within one reef location, exhibiting high alpha diversity.
 Diversity helps in making ecosystems more resilient because greater alpha diversity generally increases productivity, stability, and ecological interactions.

-Beta diversity is the difference in species composition across various ecosystems or communities, also referred to as between-community diversity.
-It indicates the amount of change or turnover in species from one ecosystem or community to another, with a focus on differences in species composition along landscapes.
-This also covers in situ and ex-situ conservation of Biodiversity of the area.
+Beta diversity is the difference in species composition across various ecosystems, also referred to as between-community diversity.
+It indicates the amount of change or turnover in species from one ecosystem or community to another.
+This also covers in situ and ex-situ conservation of biodiversity of the area.
 Beta diversity helps us understand regional patterns of biodiversity and locate areas with characteristic species assemblages.

 For Example, research in the Amazon lowlands has demonstrated great beta diversity among patches of forests isolated by rivers, and in some areas, species turnover has been more than 60%.
 Quantifying beta diversity helps ecologists to evaluate habitat fragmentation, ecosystem integrity, and how environmental conditions affect the distribution of species.

-Gamma diversity is the overall Species Diversity noted in a wide geographic area, including several ecosystems and communities.
+Gamma diversity is the overall species diversity in a wide geographic area, including several ecosystems and communities.
 It is the summation result of alpha diversity (species richness in individual habitats) and beta diversity (species turnover among habitats) and is an integrated assessment of regional biodiversity.

 For example, India's Western Ghats, an identified hotspot of biodiversity, have extremely high gamma diversity, with more than 7,400 plant species, approximately 25% of which occur only in the area.
 Gamma diversity is very important for wide-scale planning for conservation as well as managing ecosystems, as it captures the general richness and patterning of life forms on different habitats.